St Mary's Church

 • Enjoy the personal attention of your private guide, who can tailor the tour route to your specific interests;

-• Explore St Mary’s Church near Alexanderplatz – wherein in 1243 a number of Jews were accused of stealing the Holy wafers and burned at the stake;
+• Explore St Mary’s Church near Alexanderplatz – wherein in 1243 many Jews were accused of stealing the Holy wafers and burned at the stake;

 • See the nearby Block of Women, a sculpture by Ingeborg Hunzinger and a monument to the courage of the non-Jewish women who protested against the Gestapo for the release of their Jewish husbands in 1943;